AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RetentionSystems/CreatingGatedDeepPlayTimeMaximizationEnsembleModel.md

 local TimeToLeavePredictionModel = DataPredict.Models.LinearRegression.new({maximumNumberOfIterations = 100, learningRate = 0.01})

-local ProbabilityToLeavePredictionModel = DataPredict.Models.BinaryRegression.new({maximumNumberOfIterations = 100, learningRate = 0.01})
+local ProbabilityToLeavePredictionModel = DataPredict.Models.BinaryRegression.new({maximumNumberOfIterations = 100, learningRate = 0.01, binaryFunction = "ComplementaryLogLog"})

 -- The code shown below checks if we already have trained the models previously.